sidcarrollworks/TOOLS/GradientShaderTool/PROGRESS.md

 4. **Responsive Design**: Improved layout for different screen sizes
 5. **State Management**: Using Preact's signals for reactive state management
 6. **Improved UI/UX**: Added keyboard shortcuts and auto-hiding UI elements for a cleaner experience
-7. **Custom Input Components**: Created Figma-inspired input components for a more professional look
+7. **Custom Input Components**: Created Scrub-inspired input components for a more professional look
 8. **Multiple Geometry Types**: Support for planes, spheres, and cubes with dedicated shaders

 ### Challenges